Solid-Interactive/solid-book/tv/roku/README.md

 ## Including `.brs` files

-xml files can include Bright Script directly.
-If you want to separate out your Bright Script files, do it with `script`
+xml files can include BrightScript directly.
+If you want to separate out your BrightScript files, do it with `script`
 tags:

 ```xml